Reddishye/decoutilities/README.md

 print(greet_func('World'))  # Outputs: Hello, World!
 ```

+## Experimental Features

+All features marked as in `BETA` or being `EXPERIMENTAL` are untested, what means they were only tested below specific condititons and not with all case of uses.

+Please report any issues or contribute by making a PR (look for [CONTRIBUTING](CONTRIBUTING) section for details).

+### REMEMBER:

+This whole project is still in beta, and versions below `0.1.5` might not work.
+Also syntax changes could be made in a future, so consider creating a `requeriments.txt`file for your project specifying the version you wonder to use.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.